drewmccormack/ensembles/README.md

 #### Idiomatic  App

 Idiomatic is a relatively simple example app which incorporates Ensembles and works with iCloud or Dropbox to sync across devices.
-The app allows you to record your ideas, and add tags to group them.
-The Core Data model of the app includes two entities, with a many-to-many relationship.
+The app allows you to record your ideas, include a photo, and add tags to group them.
+The Core Data model of the app has three entities, including a many-to-many relationship.

 The Idiomatic project is a good way to get acquainted with Ensembles, and how it is integrated in a Core Data app.
 Idiomatic can be run in the iPhone Simulator, or on a device, but in order to test it, you need to follow a few preparatory steps.